obsidianmd/obsidian-help/en/Editing and formatting/Basic formatting syntax.md

 You can also use inline footnotes. ^[This is an inline footnote.]
 ```

+> [!note]
+> Inline footnotes only work in reading view, not in Live Preview.

 ## Comments

 You can add comments by wrapping text with `%%`.
 Comments are only visible in Editing view.